-Along with putting a dedicated team together for its digital banking conversion, a financial institution (FI) needs to determine and assign specific roles for team members.
+long with putting a dedicated team together for its digital banking conversion, a financial institution (FI) needs to determine and assign specific roles for team members.
 Hopefully, at this early stage, the project manager is in place for the project and attention can be dedicated to filling other key roles.

 The project parts to address are numerous and complex in a digital banking conversion.
 So much so that dividing and conquering is the only feasible way to manage them all.
 By assigning roles, project ownership is spread around.
 An FI also ensures that multiple departments within the FI are engaged in the project, and share in the goals.
 Plus, one group or a few people don’t have to carry the load of a vigorous project.

 Any FI undertaking a digital banking conversion has six important questions to consider when assigning roles for its team.
 They are:

 From working on so many digital banking conversions over the years, Q2 has found there are always certain responsibilities that need to be allocated to those on the project team.
 Team members must be found to meet these responsibilities: